-SUBPART A-COVERAGE UNDER THE FAM-ILY AND MEDICAL LEAVE ACT, AS MADE APPLICABLE BY THE CAA
+Subpart A-COVERAGE UNDER THE FAMILY AND MEDICAL LEAVE ACT, AS MADE APPLICABLE BY THE CAA resolve any uncertainty, if approved by Congress, these regulations would necessarily supersede and replace the current substantive Board FMLA regulations.

 To clarify that the CAA and not the FMLA applies directly to employing offices, the Board has added "as made applicable by the CAA" to the section title at the suggestion of one commenter.